HPImaging/sv-mbirct/README.md

        -i <basename>[.imgparams]     : Input image parameters
        -j <basename>[.sinoparams]    : Input sinogram parameters
     (plus one or more of the following)
        -m <basename>[.2Dsvmatrix]    : Output matrix file
-       -f <basename>[.2Dprojection]  : Output projection of default or input IC -f <basename>[_sliceNNN.2Dprojection] -t <basename>[_sliceNNN.2Dimgdata]
+       -f <basename>[.2Dprojection]  : Output projection of default or input IC

 In the above arguments, the exensions given in the '[]' symbols must be part of the file names but should be omitted from the command line.
-In the last line that includes both -f and -t arguments, the initial projection of the initial condition provided by -t is computed and saved to a file(s).
 Further description of data/image filenames is provided further down.

 Examples: (written as if file names have been assigned
            to variables in a shell script)

+To compute/write the system matrix:

+    ./mbir_ct -i $parName -j $parName -m $matName

 To compute/write the system matrix and the projection of the default initial condition:

     ./mbir_ct -i $parName -j $parName -m $matName -f $matName

-To compute/write only the system matrix:

-    ./mbir_ct -i $parName -j $parName -m $matName

-Similar to the above but the initial projection is computed for the supplied input image (-t):

-    ./mbir_ct -i $parName -j $parName -m $matName -f proj/$imgName -t init/$imgName

-The -m option can be omitted if you only want to compute/store the projection, however the system matrix will need to be computed in any case.
+The -m option can be omitted if you only want to compute/store the projection, however the system matrix will still need to be computed.

 ### Stage 2: Compute MBIR Reconstruction

+Note the default prior model is a q-QGGMRF with a 10-pt 3D neighborhood.

     ./mbir_ct
        -i <basename>[.imgparams]           : Input image parameters